-- 79. Changes to ISA (UK) 540 Auditing Accounting Estimates and Related Disclosures, which is applicable for accounting periods beginning on or after 15 December 2019, places increased regulatory requirements on the auditor in respect of the auditing of significant estimates at the planning and completion stages of the audit. - 80.
+- 78. Changes to ISA (UK) 540 Auditing Accounting Estimates and Related Disclosures, which is applicable for accounting periods beginning on or after 15 December 2019, places increased regulatory requirements on the auditor in respect of the auditing of significant estimates at the planning and completion stages of the audit. - 79.
 As part of the planning stages of the audit we identified all accounting estimates made by management and determined which of those are key to the overall financial statements.

-Consideration was given to asset valuations, impairment, depreciation and amortisation rates, pension liability, provisions for doubtful debts, and accruals Other than pension liability, asset valuation and the Netherdale provision we have not determined the accounting estimates to be significant.
+Consideration was given to asset valuations, impairment, depreciation and amortisation rates, pension liability, provisions, and accruals.
+Other than the pension liability, asset valuations and the Netherdale provision we have not determined the accounting estimates to be significant.
 We will however revisit our assessment during the fieldwork and completion stages of our audit.